 Time-constrained observations, that is, observations with scheduling constraints imposed either by the nature of the target or the requirement for coordination with other ground- or space-based observatories, place a special burden on XRISM mission planning and operations.
 To maintain the number of such observations at a manageable level, targets requiring time-constrained observations must receive the highest scheduling and scientific priority.
-Consequently, time-constrained observations, see the XRISM Proposer's Observatory Guide, available from the JAXA XRISM page for proposers https://xrism.isas.jaxa.jp/research/proposer/index.html)
+Consequently, time-constrained observations must be designated Priority A. (For further discussion of such observations, see the XRISM Proposer's Observatory Guide, available from the JAXA XRISM page for proposers https://xrism.isas.jaxa.jp/research/proposer/index.html)